gSchool/tdd-shopping-cart-ts/README.md

-# Shopping Cart with Typescript
+# Shopping Carts with Typescript

 You have been hired as a developer at Ali Snobba - a snobby online store where customers purchase high-end merchandise like Gooey Baton handbags and Lolex watches.
 Your job is to implement a shopping cart that stores items while customers are in the process of ordering.